 Something happened earlier this month that shook the black travel community immensely.
 So much so that I feel like this needs its own post rather than a mention in a packing checklist.

-Sadly, three black travelers went to Mexico for ‘Día de las Muertos’ (Day of the Dead) and passed away in their Airbnb due to Carbon Monoxide Poisoning.
-From the moment the news broke and stories were shared of them feeling ill before going to sleep – in my head alarm bells went off.
+Sadly, three black travelers went to Mexico for ‘Día de las Muertos’ (Day of the Dead).
+They all passed away in their Airbnb due to Carbon Monoxide Poisoning.
+From the moment the news broke and stories were shared of them feeling ill before going to sleep – alarm bells went off in my head.

 On AirBnb’s website only has a small paragraph in relation to Carbon Monoxide – which is hard to find unless you are looking for it.

 I know I have my biases when it comes to AirBnb due to past experiences.
 However as someone who has worked in the property industry for the last 11 years here in London -they do not sit well with me.
 A company offering places to stay without ensuring the people listing their property without mandatory Carbon Monoxide detectors is not okay.
 There are a multitude of these stories over the years of people falling ill in AirBnbs with Carbon Monoxide poisonings.

 Whether its vomiting, going to lie down to ‘sleep off’ the flu-like symptoms and either passing out or dying.
 This NOT ok.

 You might be thinking – what is Carbon Monoxide?